yoonsungkim87/stock_trade/README.md

 # Overview
 This code is based on KRX (Korea Exchange) trade system.
-For trading convenience, users easily can define rule sets so that computer buy and sell according to them.
+For the trading convenience, users easily can define their rule sets so that the computer buy and sell according to them.
 This code suits scalping strategy well. eBest investment company uploaded their own API on their web site. (http://www.ebestsec.co.kr/)

 # Example eBest Process Overview
 ![overview](https://github.com/yoonsungkim87/stock_trade/blob/master/stock_ebest.png)